shom-fr/xoa/README.rst

-xoa is a property of Shom, Ifremer and Actimar, and is published under the CeCiLL license, which is compatible with well known GPL license,.
+xoa is a property of Shom, Ifremer and Actimar, and is published under the CeCiLL license, which is compatible with well known GPL license.

 Contacts
 --------

 * Stéphane Raynaud <stephane.raynaud (at) shom.fr>